marcuskrahl/xmonad-config/README.markdown

 # xmonad-config
-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+xmonad-config is a modified [xmonad](http://xmonad.org/) configuration used by Marcus Krahl initially created by Vic Fryzel.
+It is setup to be used especially on laptops.

 ## Introduction